The Hong Kong Polytechnic University

 - Online career resources that help you keep abreast of trends and updates in the employment market

-- Recruitment talks, career fairs, industrial events and alumni sharing that expand your opportunity structure and enhance your navigation competencies
+- Recruitment talks, career fairs, and other career events that expand your opportunity structure and enhance your navigation competencies

 - PolyU Job Board and Joint Institutions Job Information System (JIJIS) that are job search platforms for part-time/graduate job and internship opportunities across sectors and locations